Bella288/Bella288/access_standards.md

 - S1-14: There should not be audio that automatically plays.
   - S1-14_A: If audio must automatically play, the user should be able to turn all auto-playing audio off.
 - S1-15: Content should not blink for longer than 3 seconds.
-- S1-16: Sign Language interpretation should be provided for multimedia content.
+- S1-16: Sign Language interpretation should be provided for **multimedia** content.

 ---

-## Section 2 - Recommendations for Web Accessibility
+## Section 2 - Further Standards for Ease of Use across platforms

-- S2-1: Web Pages should be available in multiple languages, including Chinese, Spanish, French, German, Japanese, Korean, and more.
+- S2-1: Web content should resize automatically to support mobile users.
 ---
+## Section 3 - Recommendations for Web Accessibility

+- S3-1: Web Pages should be available in multiple languages, including Chinese, Spanish, French, German, Japanese, Korean, and more.

+---

-This page was last updated on **August 28th, 2025** Updates may occur at any time.
+This page was last updated on **September 8th, 2025** Updates may occur at any time.
 <!--https://www.w3.org/TR/2006/WD-WCAG20-20060427/appendixB.html-->